cfdonmez/OWISAC_PRISMA_Review/README.md

 ## 4. Contribution & Open Science Statement
-- This review is the **first to explicitly synthesize the OPA–RIS architecture literature within the unified ISAC context using PRISMA 2020 standards**.
+- To the best of our knowledge, this is the first PRISMA-aligned synthesis that explicitly frames OPA–RIS architectures within a unified optical ISAC context; we welcome prior-art pointers via Issues.
 - All search strategies, data extraction, and synthesis code are published for transparency and reuse.
 - **Open Access:** All materials in this repo are freely available for academic use.
 - **Data/Code Reuse Policy:** Cite this repo if you use the extraction templates, search protocols, or results in your own work.